How to Apply for Financial Aid

 Start with the FAFSA

 The Free Application for Federal Student Aid (FAFSA) form helps students see what kind of Financial Aid they could get.
 The FAFSA comes directly from the US Department of Education, is free to complete, and has to be filled out every year you go to school.
-The form is available every October 1st, with a deadline of June 30th of the current school year (e.g. For 2022-2023 FAFSA, it is available on October 1st, 2021 with the deadline of June 30th, 2023.)
+The form is usually available on October 1st, with a deadline of June 30th of the current school year (e.g. For 2024-2025 FAFSA, became available on December 31st, 2023 with the deadline of June 30th, 2025.)

 Gather These Documents